base/base/crates/op-succinct/book/quick-start/cost-estimator.md

 # Cost Estimator

-The cost estimator is a convenient CLI tool to fetch the RISC-V instruction counts for generating ZKPs for a range of blocks for a given rollup.
+The cost estimator is a convenient CLI tool to determine the costs of running OP Succinct.
+The tool simulates proving the validity of a range of blocks and returns the "costs" in terms of RISC-V cycles.

-> The cost estimator requires fast network connectivity (500+ Mbps) because witness generation is bandwidth-intensive.
-Remote machines empirically perform better.
+> Machines with fast network connectivity (500+ Mbps) are recommended because witness generation is bandwidth-intensive.

 ## Overview